Stochastic dynamics for Group Field Theories

 In the mathematical formalism presented in this paper, the GFT is quantized by a stochastic equation.
 This dynamics can be rewritten as a functional integral by the method detailed in the section \ref{secPath}, where time appears formally as a scalar variable, and the corresponding field theory is identified with a GFTs on the structure group $\mathrm{G}^{\times d} \times \mathbb{R}$, considered for instance in \cite{marchetti2021phase,wilson2019relational} as describing a scalar field coupled to gravity.
-In this paper, intended to be the first of a series, we provide the foundations of the formalism.
+In this paper, intended to be the first of a series, we provide the foundations of the formalism, focusing on equilibrium dynamics as a benchmark.
 We consider an Abelian TGFT without closure constraint, whose structure group will be $\U(1)$, and whose equilibrium states will correspond to a GFT without matter degree of freedom, just-renormalizable in rank $d=5$.
-This choice may seem a bit artificial since the GFTs selected as physically realistic candidates for quantum gravity are based on non-Abelian groups, and incorporate a certain number of constraints such as the closure constraint or Plebanski's constraint \cite{baratin2012group}.
-However, our goal in this paper is essential to show how the RG methods we have developed can be adapted to a new situation, such as a stochastic GFT, and to understand what this new approach can bring compared to the traditional point of view, for a model where these techniques can be more easily handled.
-Thus, this paper should be seen as the first of a series of explorations, and we will focus essentially on aspects related to the combinatorics of interactions in the construction of the RG\footnote{However, let us also note that an Abelian GFT with trivial propagator and $\Lambda$ cut-off in moment is nothing more than a rank 5 random tensor model in disguise.
+This choice may appear somewhat artificial, since the GFTs usually considered as physically realistic candidates for quantum gravity are formulated on non-Abelian groups and subject to additional constraints, such as the closure condition or Plebanski’s constraint \cite{baratin2012group}.
+Our aim in this paper, however, is primarily to demonstrate how the renormalization group (RG) methods we have developed can be extended to a new setting, namely, a stochastic GFT, and to explore what this perspective offers in contrast with the traditional framework, using a model where these techniques are technically more manageable.
+This work should therefore be regarded as the first step in a broader program of investigations.
+In the present contribution, we focus mainly on the combinatorics of interactions in the construction of the RG.\footnote{It is worth noting that an Abelian GFT with a trivial propagator and a momentum cut-off $\Lambda$ is essentially a rank-5 random tensor model in disguise.